michelamarie/check_mssql_metrics/README.md

 Please let me know if you experience any issues when using the plug-in by making an issue in the Github project for it.

+REQUIREMENTS

 This script requires Python 3.2 or newer (which includes the argparse module), and the mssql_python module.
 Install it with 'pip3 install mssql-python'.

+mssql-python requires the libltdl library.
+On Debian and Ubuntu systems, install that with 'apt install libltdl7'.

 Usage: check_mssql_metrics.py [-h] -s server -d database -u username -p password [-e encrypt] [-t trust] [-w warnsize] -m maxsize